camerond/camerondaigle/posts/three-types-of-meetings.md

 ### Decision Meetings: The Scale

-Decision meetings should be your smallest type of meeting.
+Decision Meetings should be your smallest type of meeting.
 Everyone should be a stakeholder and participant in the work being done, and should take an active role in the process of producing said decision(s).